barissonmez-data/fakestore-data-engineering-pipeline/README.md

 ## Current Loading Strategy

 The current Airflow V1 uses a full-refresh loading strategy.
-Staging, dimension, and fact tables are cleared and rebuilt during each successful DAG run.
+During each DAG run, the staging, dimension, and fact tables are cleared and rebuilt.

 Because the tables are rebuilt instead of continuously appended, repeated successful runs do not accumulate duplicate fact rows.

 The current implementation executes `TRUNCATE` and `INSERT` operations separately.
+If an insert operation fails after a table has been cleared, the previous data is not automatically restored.
 Executing these operations inside a single database transaction with rollback support is planned for V2.

 The original local and Jupyter implementation included a `water_mark` table and incremental loading based on: